GNK Cash-Secured Put Strategy

 GNK (Genco Shipping & Trading Limited), in the Industrials sector, (Marine Shipping industry), listed on NYSE.

-Genco Shipping & Trading Limited, together with its subsidiaries, engages in the ocean transportation of dry bulk cargoes worldwide.
-The company owns and operates dry bulk carrier vessels to transports iron ore, coal, grains, steel products, and other dry-bulk cargoes.
-It charters its vessels primarily to trading houses, including commodities traders; producers; and government-owned entities.
-As of December 31, 2021, the company fleet consisted of 44 dry bulk carriers, including 17 Capesize, 15 Ultramax, and 12 Supramax with an aggregate capacity of approximately 4,636,000 deadweight tons.
-Genco Shipping & Trading Limited was incorporated in 2004 and is headquartered in New York, New York.
+Genco Shipping & Trading Limited, along with its associated companies, is a global participant in the maritime transport industry, focusing on the delivery of dry bulk commodities across the world's oceans.
+The firm owns and operates a fleet of dry bulk carrier vessels, which are utilized to convey various materials, including iron ore, coal, grains, steel products, and other loose bulk cargoes.
+These ships are predominantly leased to a range of clients such as major commodities traders, industrial producers, and state-owned organizations.
+As of December 31, 2021, Genco's fleet was composed of 44 dry bulk carriers, specifically featuring 17 Capesize, 15 Ultramax, and 12 Supramax vessels, collectively capable of transporting approximately 4,636,000 deadweight tons.
+Established in 2004, Genco Shipping & Trading Limited maintains its principal office in New York, New York.

-A beta of 0.94 places GNK roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 66.03 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 0.90 places GNK roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
 GNK pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a cash-secured put on GNK?